scipion-em/docs/docs/developer/creating-a-protocol.rst

   will appear in the GUI and that will be attributes of the protocol instance.
 * **Steps list**: Prepares the list of steps that will be executed in order to complete the protocol.
-* **Steps functions**: Contains the code that wil lbe executed (Python code or call to external programs)
+* **Steps functions**: Contains the code that will be executed (Python code or calls to external programs)
 * **Validation and info functions**: Decorates the protocol class by providing parameter validation and some useful information to the user.
 * **Other utils functions**: Varies from protocol to protocol; it will contain helper functions to be used throughout the protocol code.

-In the following sections we are going to more thoroughly explain each of these parts in order to develop a fully functional protocol.
+In the following sections, we are going to thoroughly explain each of these parts in order to develop a fully functional protocol.